CODE OF CONDUCT

 Our model for corporate responsibility is based on four interrelated and equally important areas: environmental responsibility, social responsibility, financial responsibility and ethical responsibility.

 Our environmental responsibility drives us to search for and value partners who strive to do business in an environmentally sustainable way.
 This partner is characterized by its capacity to continuously reduce their environmental impact.
-Residus sources leftover fabrics from factories and other fashion labels directly.
+Residus sources both leftover fabrics from factories and other fashion labels directly.
 By doing so we reduce the amount of water it takes to manufacture the fabric.
+We also source the best sustainable materials on the market and have high demands on which fabrics we use.
+Our factories must be able to be 100% transparent since we trace all of our garments journey through QR codes in the care label.
 Manufacturing textiles is extremely water intensive, and after the water is used in the manufacturing process, this often-polluted water is then sent back to our rivers, lakes and oceans.
 The World Bank estimates almost 20% of global industrial water pollution comes from the treatment and dyeing of textiles.
 Therefore we seek to work with those using eco-friendly manufacturing processes and practice fair and safe labor.
 Also, we search for partners that are financially responsible and run their business with a long-term focus.
 In social responsibility we value suppliers that take their responsibility as an employer seriously and therefore continually work to ensure good labour standards.
 Residus ethical responsibility will always be a factor in everything we do and reflected in the way we act in all situations.
 We think that business relationships with our partners must be based on honesty, openness and respect.
 We have the ambition for our employees and partners to be able to grow together with us.
 And therefore, we value suppliers that are open with their processes and challenges so that we can develop together.

 Willingness to work in accordance with our social, environmental and ethical standards in our Code of Conduct is a crucial factor when Residus evaluates and selects it’s suppliers and trading agents.
 Before entering a business relationship, Residus and the concerned partner always discuss the correspondence to our Code of Conduct.